 One of the questions that patients ask us in consultation is whether transfers with frozen embryos are successful.
 At Ovoclinic we have prepared this article to clear up all doubts about freezing embryos, since we understand that there is fear in considering that there is a worse “effectiveness” by having to go through a devitrification process.

-All this comes from the fact that, for years, the technique that we had in IVF (In Vitro Fertilization) laboratories to freeze embryos called “slow freezing” was less effective and, in some stages of development (specifically in oocytes and blastocyst) the survival rate was lower than desirable.
+All this comes from the fact that, for years, the technique that we had in IVF (In Vitro Fertilization) laboratories to freeze embryos called “slow freezing” was less effective and, in some stages of development (specifically in eggs and blastocyst) the survival rate was lower than desirable.